Asymptotics for the Late Arrivals Problem: Stationary distribution: generating function and balance equations

-where $m_{(t,t+1]}$ is the number of arrivals in the interval $(t,t+1]$, and the term $1-\delta_{n_t,0}$ represents the fact that if at time $t$ there are clients in the queue then the first of the queue is served, decreasing the length of the queue by~1.
+where $m_{(t,t+1]}$ is the number of arrivals in the interval $(t,t+1]$ according to the arrival process~\eqref{eq:eda1}, and $\delta_{i,j}$ is the usual Kronecker's delta.
+The term $1-\delta_{n_t,0}$ represents the action of the server in decreasing the queue length by one if at time $t$ the queue is non-empty.
+Since the service time is deterministic, we focus on the so-called \emph{embedded process} by observing the system at $t\in\mathbb{N}$, \ie{} at departure instants.

-It is evident that the quantity $m_{(t,t+1]}$ depends in general on the whole previous history of the system.
-If for some large value of $T$ we have that $m_{(s,s+1]}=0$ for any $s\in \{t-T, t-T+1,...,t-1\}$, then we will have a great probability that $m_{(t,t+1]}$ is large; conversely, if in the recent past the values of $m_{(s,s+1]}$ have been large, then $m_{(t,t+1]}$ is expected to be smaller.
-This is equivalent to claim that the arrival process is negatively autocorrelated, for a proof of this claim see~\cite{gns}.

-It is then understood that the evolution~\eqref{2} does not depend only on the present value of $n_t$, indeed the memory of the process is infinite since $T$ can be arbitrarily large.
-Nonetheless the delays are exponential, i.e. memoryless.
-Let us denote with $l_t$ the number of customers that have not arrived yet at time $t$, that is to say
+The quantity $m_t \equiv m_{(t,t+1]}$ depends in general on the whole previous history of the system.
+Indeed, if for some large value of $T$, $m_{s}=0$ for any $s\in \{t-T, t-T+1,...,t-1\}$ then $m_{t}$ is large with great probability.
+Conversely, if in the recent past the values of $m_{s}$ have been large then $m_{t}$ is expected to be small.
+This suggests that the arrival process is negatively autocorrelated, as proven in~\cite{gns}.
+Hence, the recursion~\eqref{eq:eda2a} does not depend only on the present value of $n_t$, and the memory of the process is infinite since $T$ can be arbitrarily large.